sincyjoseph/Terrorism-Detection-using-Machine-Learning-EDA-Defence-Analyst/readme.txt

-In this project we will
-Perform ‘Exploratory Data Analysis’ on dataset ‘Global Terrorism’ As a security/defense analyst, try to find out the hot zone of terrorism.
+In this project we will perform ‘Exploratory Data Analysis’ on dataset ‘Global Terrorism’ as a security/defense analyst, try to find out the hot zone of terrorism.